gabysbrain/decision_making-vdmu2015/proposal.md

 ## Satisficing

-* first acceptable alternative seen is the one selected

-## Lexicographic

 * the first acceptable alternative that is encoutered is selected
 * acceptable is having factors above the acceptable value

+## Lexicographic

+* sort by most important attribute
+* ties are broken by further attributes in order of importance

 ## Elimination by aspects